Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Use Case: Verify Authorization (HMAC with SHA2)

-This use case diagram shows the way of verifying the MAC for the given input data using the secret installed at OPTIGA™.
+This use case diagram shows the way of verifying the MAC for the given input data using the secret installed at OPTIGA™ Trust M.

 3. OPTIGA™ Trust M V1 doesn’t support HMAC based operations.

 **Pre-condition:**

-  - The input secret required for the HMAC operation is available at OPTIGA™ and its OID is known by the application.
+  - The input secret required for the HMAC operation is available at OPTIGA™ Trust M and its OID is known by the application.

 **Post-condition:**